CDs vs Stocks: Why You Should Think Twice About a CD

 Ìý

 On their face, CDs may seem appealing.
-They carry attractive yields thanks to a series of interest rate hikes by the Federal Reserve.
-In addition, a CD is protected by the FDIC’s deposit insurance, which provides $250,000 of coverage per depositor, per bank and per deposit type.Ìý
+CDs – and especially brokered CDs, have still carried relatively attractive rates since the last series of interest rate hikes.
+In addition, a CD is protected by the FDIC’s deposit insurance, which provides $250,000 of coverage per depositor, per bank and per deposit type.
+This protection makes bank and traditional CDs seem like safe investments during market volatility.

 Ìý

-Although past performance will not guarantee future results, we believe a diversified mix of securities is better suited to help deliver the returns needed to achieve long-term financial goals, like a comfortable retirement.
-This strategy takes advantage of a basic principle of investing: Higher risk can provide higher return.
+Although past performance will not guarantee future results, we believe a diversified mix of securities – including stocks, bonds, mutual funds or dividend-paying stocks – is better suited to help deliver the returns needed to achieve long-term financial goals, like a comfortable retirement.
+This strategy takes advantage of a basic principle of investing: higher risk can provide higher return.
 We should note that there is also a potential for losses in the short term for any diversified portfolio, so seeking these higher returns requires patience and a long-term investing horizon.

-CDs can have their place in financial planning, and it may make sense to put a portion of your cash reserves in a CD.
+CDs can have their place in financial planning, especially for saving toward short-term goals or as part of a CD ladder strategy to manage cash flow.
+By purchasing multiple CDs with staggered maturity dates, you can potentially benefit from higher interest rates while maintaining some liquidity.
 If you’re considering investing in a CD, talk with your financial planner first to make sure it will help and not hinder achieving your long-term goals.Ìý

 An index is a portfolio of specific securities (such as the S&P 500, Dow Jones Industrial Average and Nasdaq composite), the performance of which is often used as a benchmark in judging the relative performance of certain asset classes.
 Indexes are unmanaged portfolios and investors cannot invest directly in an index.